fossabot/CreativeProject/README.md

 #### PyPony

 Due to this version being the newest of the three, it only got moved twice.
-Somehow or another, its name also got changed though.
+Somehow or another, its name also got changed.

 * For the Python Edition branch, click [here](https://github.com/harens/ThePonyInformationProject/commits/Python-Edition).
 * For the PyPony repository, click [here](https://github.com/harens/PyPony/commits/master).